-PTHA 1321 PATHOPHYSIOLOGY FOR THE PTA (3-0-0) CREDIT 3 Prerequisites: Admission to the PTA Program
+PTHA 1321 PATHOPHYSIOLOGY FOR THE PTA (3-0-0) CREDIT 3

+Prerequisites: Admission to the PTA Program (Offered only in fall semester)

 The study of the pathophysiology of diseases/conditions commonly encountered in physical therapy.
 This course focuses on the etiology and characteristics of diseases of the body's systems as they relate to physical therapy and includes a consideration of the general principles of tissue injury, inflammation, and healing.